johnperry-math/AoC2022/README.md

 Then I decided to try adding SPARK to it, and that took some time.
 Eventually I got it to where correctness is proved, and one function (`Next_Number`) has interesting pre- and post-conditions.

+## Day 5: Supply Stacks

+The elves have to load the ships, but they don't know how the crane will rearrange the crates.
+* Part 1 relies on the Crate Mover 9000,
+  which can move only one crate at a time.
+* Part 2 relies on the Crate Mover 9001,
+  which can move multiple crates at a time.

+This gave me an opportunity to refresh my memory on Ada's subprogram type;
+just define

+    type Crane is access procedure (Number, From, To: Positive);

+and then you can use the crane you like:

+    procedure Crate_Mover_9000(Number, From, To: Positive) is begin ... end;

+    procedure Crate_Mover_9001(Number, From, To: Positive) is begin ... end;

+    procedure Rearrange_Crates(Use_Crane: Crane) is
+    begin
+       ...
+               Use_Crane(Number_To_Move, From_Stack, To_Stack);
+       ...
+    end;